 Looking back I find that through all of the years as a professional designer I always found the time to study and create artwork, all outside the realm of formal education.
 My work evolved in roughly four 12-year cycles.
 Each cycle informed the subsequent one, leading to new insights and revelations about the things that matter to me most about the creation of art – history, composition, color, materials and technique.
 For example, my trips to national and European art museums in the 1980s significantly informed and influenced my approach to both watercolor and oil painting methods, materials and techniques.
 My 30 years as a graphic designer specializing in print graphics influenced my understanding and use of both additive (.cmyk) and subtractive (.rgb) color models in my color palette choices.
 From my study of typography I learned that effective design was beholden to more than just interesting imagery.
 Bargello needlepoint revealed the beauty of repeating patterns, which was echoed in my floral work.
-The sketching I did with a pencil every morning at the Travis Café on Newbury Street, around the corner from my Boston studio, inspired the brush strokes and marks I made to create my Café watercolors, a series of large-format watercolor paintings based on my café sketching and photography (you can view all of them via the Site Map, bottom).
+The sketching I did with a pencil every morning at the Travis Café on Newbury Street, around the corner from my Boston studio, inspired the brush strokes and marks I made to create my Café watercolors, a series of large-format watercolor paintings based on my café sketching and photography (you can view all of them here).
 Those marks have in turn morphed into the marks I use to create my landscapes in oil.

 In the 1990s I switched back to oil painting producing a series of “Old Master” large-format works based on reference material collected from numerous trips to art museums in Europe and the United States while working professionally as a graphic artist and designer in my Back Bay Boston-based company.
 At the turn of the Millennium, my family and I moved to CT where I soon began a series of “farm and field” oil paintings focusing mostly on older tractors in landscape settings, then in 2012, I began a series of large-format highly realistic floral works which continued up until June of 2023.
 Currently I have returned to what originally beckoned to me when I first moved to Connecticut – the landscape – and since September 2023 have begun a series of large format expressive and (almost) tonalist “invented’ landscapes.
 The works are in oil, based on observation, memory, and some reference imagery.
 I plan on continuing this series for much longer than 10-12 years.